A watercourse is the channel that a flowing body of water follows. These include rivers, streams, anabranches and canals.

 Routine maintenance and upkeep of watercourses is the responsibility of riparian owners (someone who owns land which is adjacent to a watercourse or land which has a watercourse running through or underneath it).

 To maintain watercourses which the council are historically responsible for our open spaces service provider Quadron, de-silt and maintain watercourses as required.
-A schedule for 2015/16 with frequent updates on the work already completed to watercourses can be found here: Watercourse Maintenance 02/02/18 (Excel Spreadsheet, 0.1 Mb)
+A schedule with frequent updates on the work already completed to watercourses can be found here: Watercourse Maintenance 02/02/18 (Excel Spreadsheet, 0.1 Mb)

 The Environment Agency manages and polices the following main rivers, also undertaking its own clearance and maintenance activities: